Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Long Answer Questions: Power-sharing

 Ans.
 In modern democracies, power-sharing arrangements can take many forms

-(i) Among different organs of government: Power is shared among the legislature, executive and judiciary.
+(i) Among different organs of government: Power is shared among the legislature, executive, and judiciary.
 This is called horizontal distribution of power because it allows the three organs of government placed at the same level to exercise different powers.
 Each organ checks the others, no organ can exercise unlimited power.

 (ii) Among governments at different levels: Here power is shared among governments at the provincial or regional level and a general government for the entire country, called Federal Government.
-In India, we call it Central or Union Government.
+In India, we call it the Central or Union Government.

 (iii) Among different social groups: Power may also be shared among different social groups, such as the religious and linguistic groups.
-For example, Community Government in Belgium.
+For example, the Community Government in Belgium.
 In India, weaker sections of society have ‘reserved constituencies’ in Assemblies and the Parliament.
 They also have ‘reserved seats’ in government jobs.

-(iv) Among political parties, pressure groups and movements: Power is shared among various political parties that represent different ideologies and social groups.
-Interest groups such as those of traders, businessmen, industrialists, farmers and individual workers also have shared in governmental power, either through participation in governmental committees or bringing influence on the decision making process.
+(iv) Among political parties, pressure groups, and movements: Power is shared among various political parties that represent different ideologies and social groups.
+Interest groups such as those of traders, businessmen, industrialists, farmers, and individual workers also have shared in governmental power, either through participation in governmental committees or bringing influence on the decision-making process.

 Q.2.
 Bring out the main features of the Belgian model of governance.